 It was Desoille’s insight that just as we repress negative memories, we also repress positive aspirations.
 We are afraid to excel.
 There is a pernicious aspect to us that fears superiority and avoids the full expression of our potential.
 This is especially true in the area of religion and spirituality, where we dare not express the full force of our faith and, in the process, limit our altruistic tendencies.
 Perhaps it is the dread of coming too close to the divine.
 Perhaps it is a false humility that prevents us from asserting our inner spirit.
 Or perhaps it is simply that we do not wish to appear “holier than thou” to our fellows.

 However one understands the reasons for this phenomenon, for me, the concept of “repression of the sublime” explains the notion of forgetting God.
-It is as if we have faith in Him, but do not have faith in ourselves to express our faith in Him in our relationships and life circumstances.
+It is as if we have faith in Him but do not have sufficient faith in ourselves to express our faith in Him, in our relationships, and life circumstances.
 We repress our sublime potential.

 There are many impediments to thorough personal change and self-improvement.
 Desoille demands that we consider an impediment that never before occurred to us: we are afraid to actualize the inner spiritual potential that we all possess.
 We are naturally complacent, satisfied with a limited expression of our religious urges.
 We repress the sublime within us.

-As we now have concluded the High Holidays and their truly sublime liturgy, we have allowed our spiritual emotions full range.
-We have dared to express the religious feelings that welled up within us during the moments of inspiration that we all have surely experienced during this sacred season.
+As we now have concluded the High Holidays and its truly sublime liturgy, we have allowed our spiritual emotions full range.
+We have dared to express the religious feelings which welled up within us during the moments of inspiration that we all surely experienced during this sacred season.

 Now is the season during which our faith demands that we loosen the bonds of the repression which limits us, take the risks of more fully expressing our religious convictions, and thereby no longer be guilty of “forgetting the God who brought us forth.”